Vito Corleone: Fictional biography and early years

-By the early 1930s, Vito has organized his criminal operations as the Corleone crime family, one of the most powerful in the nation.
-Genco Abbandando is his consigliere, and Clemenza and Tessio are caporegimes.
+By the early 1930s, Vito is the most powerful Mafia boss in the country.
 As a boy, Vito's oldest son, Sonny, brings his friend Tom Hagen, a homeless orphan, to stay with the Corleones and Vito unofficially adopts him.
 As an adult, Sonny becomes a capo, Vito's heir apparent and de facto underboss.
 Fredo, Vito's second-born son, is deemed too weak and unintelligent to handle important family business and takes on only minor responsibilities.
 Vito has a difficult relationship with his youngest son, Michael, who wants nothing to do with the family business.
 Michael enlists to fight in World War II against Vito's wishes.
 When Michael is wounded in combat, Vito pulls strings to have him honorably discharged and sent back to the U.S., without Michael's knowledge.

 Around 1939, Vito moves his home and base of operations to Long Beach, New York on Long Island, where Genco serves as his most trusted adviser until he is stricken with cancer and can no longer fulfill his duties.
 Hagen, who by now has become a practicing attorney, takes Genco's place.

 Vito prides himself on being careful and reasonable, but does not completely forsake violence.
 When his godson, singer Johnny Fontane, wants to be released from his contract with a bandleader, Vito offers to buy out his remainder for the sum of $10,000, but the bandleader refuses.
-Vito then makes the bandleader an "offer he can't refuse": he has his fearsome personal enforcer Luca Brasi put a gun to the bandleader's head, and assure him either his signature or his brains will be on the contract.
+Vito then makes the bandleader "an offer he can't refuse."
+While fearsome personal enforcer Luca Brasi put a gun to the bandleader's head, Vito tells the bandleader that either his signature or his brains will be on the contract.
 In the end, Vito buys out the contract; now for just $1,000.